Observation of localization reversal and harmonic generation in nonlinear non-Hermitian skin effect

 While previous studies have revealed fruitful topological physics from non-Hermitian or nonlinear topological systems separately, little is known about systems that are simultaneously non-Hermitian and nonlinear~\cite{xia2021nonlinear, dai2024non}.
 As non-Hermitian systems can host point-gap topological phases that are absent in Hermitian ones, new physics is expected to emerge when they are enriched by nonlinearity.
 Recently, considerable efforts have been put into studying the impact of nonlinearity on the NHSE, showing that the skin modes can be significantly tuned by nonlinearity~\cite{yuce2021nonlinear, ezawa2022dynamical, jiang2023nonlinear, many2024skin, ghaemi2024class, yuce2025nonlinear, wang2024nonlinear, lo2024switchable, padlewski2025observation}.
 Particularly, previous studies in low-frequency systems have shown that nonlinearity can lead to the opening of a point gap, and thus, the emergence of skin modes~\cite{lo2024switchable, padlewski2025observation}.
-In this work, we theoretically and experimentally discover that nonlinearity can induce a topological phase transition between two nontrivial point-gap topological phases in an electromagnetic non-Hermitian metamaterial at gigahertz frequencies.
-This leads to a nonlinearity-induced reversal of the NHSE that has never been seen before.
-Specifically, we introduce a nonlinear Hatona-Nelson model with saturable nonreciprocal couplings, which is known as the minimal model for the NHSE in the linear limit~\cite{hatano1996localization}.
-In our nonlinear case, we find that the direction of the NHSE, or equivalently, the point-gap topology, can be solely controlled by nonlinearity.
-Consequently, the field localization from the NHSE can be reversed by simply increasing the input power (see Fig.~\ref{fig1}(a)).
-This phenomenon is experimentally observed using a microwave metamaterial by measuring both voltages at the built-in ports of the samples and the electric field distribution via near-field scanning.
+However, whether nonlinearity can induce a topological phase transition between different nontrivial point-gap phases remains unexplored.